 New Orleans has a long and dynamic story when it comes to its wards and the city’s divisions.
-Throughout the years, many changes have resulted in numerous areas, such as Carrollton and Algiers Point, to be considered their own distinct neighborhoods.
-This makes New Orleans a place that’s divided into many confusing parts — but don’t worry, this blog post will help you find your way around the city, and cover the many sections of how your vacation to New Orleans can be a memorable one when exploring these areas!
+Throughout the years, many changes have resulted in numerous areas, such as Carrollton and Algiers Point, being considered their own distinct neighborhoods.
+This makes New Orleans a place that’s divided into many confusing parts — but don’t worry, this blog post will help you find your way around the city, and cover the many ways your vacation to New Orleans can be a memorable one by exploring these areas!

 1. French Quarter

 The French Quarter in New Orleans is the heart of the city and home to some of the busiest thoroughfares.
 Decatur Street is one of the main hotspots filled with famous landmarks such as Café Du Monde and Jackson Square, but go a block or two off the beaten path and you’ll find some true hidden gems of locally owned businesses.

 Bourbon Street is also an area well known in the French Quarter and is considered a party street, where you can find anything from dive bars to tumultuous live music venues.
 Royal Street is an artsy street with galleries, antique shops, and lovely architecture.
 Canal Street is the busy street, with a famous streetcar line running down the middle.
 With so many things to see in just one section of the city, taking a French Quarter Tour offers visitors a chance to explore much of the area, and no matter where you go, you’re sure to have a good time!

 2. Uptown & Garden District

 If you’re considering a peaceful stroll through the Garden District in New Orleans, then a visit to Oak Street is a must.
 Locals love wandering down Oak Street, where you’ll discover stylish boutiques, cafes, and art galleries.
 Magazine Street is another local favorite — with its vintage markets, home décor shops, and even fabric stores, this bustling street is the perfect place to spend an afternoon or evening.